+Pennsylvania has joined the many other states that allow wine to be shipped to their residents.
 Up until 2016, out-of-state vineyards and retailers were prohibited from shipping wine directly to Pennsylvania residents.
-However, with the new laws instituted, the Pennsylvania Liquor Control Board approved direct wine shipper licenses under Act 39, and now Pennsylvania residents may have wine shipped directly to their homes, so the answer is finally yes.
+However, with the new laws instituted, the Pennsylvania Liquor Control Board approved direct wine shipper licenses under Act 39, and now Pennsylvania residents may have wine shipped directly to their them, so the answer is finally yes.

 Direct-shipped wine must be for personal use, and anyone who resells direct-shipped wine is subject to fines and criminal penalties.
 Direct-shipped wine is subject to state and local sales tax and a $2.50 per gallon wine excise tax.
 Direct wine shippers are required to verify proof of age of the recipient of the wine prior to shipping.

 More information on direct wine shipping options and information can be found here on the Pennsylvania government website.
-The list is updated automatically as direct shippers become licensed, so make sure to check before trying to purchase wine, and cheers!
+The list is updated automatically as direct shippers become licensed, so you can check before trying to purchase wine.